mautrix/docs/bridges/general/registering-appservices.md

 ```

 ## Conduit
-Also applies to Conduit-based servers such as continuwuity, tuwunel and grapevine.
+Also applies to Conduit-based servers such as continuwuity.

 Conduit doesn't use a config file, instead it has an admin command for
 registering appservices.
 Go to the admin room (which is created automatically